top of page

 Chemical defense in insects

 Our research seeks to identify which genes are essential for the formation of chemicals that provide defense against predators.
 Ground beetles (Coleoptera: Carabidae) are an ideal model for understanding how genetic variation drives functional diversification of chemical biosynthesis, as members of this diverse (~40,000 species) lineage produce >250 individual compounds – sometimes at extremely hot temperatures (>100 degrees Celsius).
 Our group uses methods in tissue-specific comparative transcriptomics to identify genes highly expressed within specialized tissues and organs, which are generally thought to be sites of chemical biosynthesis.
 Through collaborations with researchers at other U.S. institutions, we have combined results of transcriptome sequencing with methods in traditional gas chromatography–mass spectrometry (GC/MS) to characterize roles the roles our candidate genes play in the biosynthesis of defensive compounds.
-Our work is currently funded under NSF DEB 1762760 to study the genetic basis, biosynthetic pathways and evolution of geadephagan chemical defense.
+Our work has been funded under NSF DEB 1762760 to study the genetic basis, biosynthetic pathways and evolution of geadephagan chemical defense.
 This project addresses how the bombardier beetle evolved its explosive defense abilities.
 For more info, see this video and article to learn about our collaborative research with Kip Will (UC Berkeley), Wendy Moore (U. Arizona), and Athula Attygalle (Stevens Institute of Technology).
-For publications, see Rork et al. 2019 Arthropod Struct Dev and Rork & Renner 2018 J Chem Ecol.
+For additional publications on carabid beetle chemical defense, see Rork et al. 2021 J Chem Ecol. and Rork & Renner 2018 J Chem Ecol.

 In addition to our genetic studies, we have worked toward understanding the complex morphology of the tissues responsible production of these chemicals.
 Our Arthropod Struct Dev (Rork et al. 2019) publication revealed for the first time resilin in an insect glandular duct system, which may serve to manage pressure generated by reservoir pump contraction and prevent autointoxification.
 This integrative research has the potential to advance understanding of enzyme-catalyzed pathways and the processes by which they have evolved, as well as how toxic compounds can be stored within specialized tissues and organs.
+For more information, see this media release and article.